NATURAL FAMILY PLANNING

-NATURAL FAMILY PLANNING

 NFC Moms Group (Niagara Falls Catholic Moms Group)

 Moms of all ages and stages are invited to join us monthly to take a break, enjoy a cup of coffee, listen to a great speaker, talk to other moms and grow in your Faith.
 Free childcare is available.
 Meetings are held from 9:30 am to 11 am in the St. Vincent De Paul Parish Ministry Center, 2748 Military Road, Niagara Falls.
 We meet on the second Saturday of every month.
-The meetings for 2014 are January 11, February 8, March 8, April TBA, May 10 and June 14.
+The meetings for 2016 are March 12th, April 9th, May 9th and June 11th.
 Contact Sarah at 716 957-2410 for more information.

 Persons With Disabilities: Over 14 million Catholics have a disability.
 These disabilities cover a wide spectrum of both physical and neuro-psychological disorders.
 Resources and information are readily available to you.
 The Diocese of Buffalo offers a Directory of Spiritual Resources For Persons With Disabilities which provides information for persons with disabilities of all ages to fully participate in the life of the Church and much more.
 For more information contact www.buffalodiocese.org\disabilities.

 Family and parenting packets: Practical, easy to use and accessible activities, resource ideas and enrichment opportunities are offered seasonally and coincide with the liturgical cycle of the church.
 They are designed to encourage the spiritual dimension of “ordinary” family life.
 Present packets include Family Lenten/Easter Packet, Advent Activities, Grandparent Activities, Summer Spirituality Tool Box of Ideas, Coping With the Holidays and Parenting Packet and much more.